Tongtong-Xu-PSL/global-MHW/README.md

 <img src="https://github.com/Tongtong-Xu-PSL/global-MHW/blob/main/schematic_mhw.png " width="40%" />

+A recent paper has extensively analyzed the occurrences of MHWs at multiple regions of the world and the changes of occurrences linked to climate change (Xu et al 2022).
+This repository serves as a code source associated with Xu et al 2022, mainly to provide codes that can be used to quantify occurrences of MHWs.
+Codes are written in MATLAB.

 ## 2. Computing number of events given a intensity and a duration

+Often, one might

 ## 3. Deriving Intensity-Duration-Frequency (IDF) diagram